ExtraHop/code-examples/README.md

 For more information, see [Tag a device through the REST API](https://docs.extrahop.com/current/rest-tag-device/).

+### update-network-localities

+The Python scripts in this directory help consolidate and add descriptive names to network localities that were created before upgrading to ExtraHop firmware version 9.0.

+For more information, see [Update network localities](https://docs.extrahop.com/current/update-network-localities/)

 ### upgrade-system

 This Python script upgrades multiple ExtraHop systems by reading URLs, API keys, and firmware file paths from a CSV file.